Frequently Asked Questions about Changes in Skin, Hair & Nails During Pregnancy answered by Los Angeles Obstetrician Dr. Thais Aliabadi

-- Prevent constipation by adding fiber to your diet and increasing your fluid intake.
+- Add fiber to your diet and increase your fluid intake to prevent constipation.

-Some women notice their hair growing thicker or appearing in places that it usually does not, such as the face, belly, or chest.
-You may also notice that some of the hair from your head falls out a few months after giving birth.
-These changes are caused by pregnancy hormones spiking and then leveling out again.
-Your hair should grow normally again about 6 months after delivery.
+Some women notice their hair growing thicker or appearing in places that it usually does not, like the face, belly, and chest.
+You may also notice some of the hair from your head starting to fall out a few months after giving birth.
+These changes are caused by pregnancy hormones fluctuating and then leveling out again, and your hair should grow normally again about 6 months after delivery.

 Q: How is nail growth affected by pregnancy?